-'RESOLVED FURTHER THAT any of the Directors and Mr. Archit Sood, Company Secretary of the Company, be and are hereby severally authorized to sign, execute, authenticate and file necessary forms, applications, declarations, and to take all other necessary steps and actions for and on behalf of the Company as may be required and as may be deemed fit and appropriate to give effect to the aforesaid resolution."
+'RESOLVED FURTHER THAT any Director or Mr. Archit Sood, Company Secretary of the Company be and are hereby authorized individually to file necessary forms, documents, returns etc. with the Registrar of Companies or Government Authorities and to take all such steps as may be necessary, proper or expedient to give effect to the aforesaid resolution."